nathanchere/nixstarter/README.md

 to try and remove some of the friction out of when it comes to setting up new Linux-based burner boxes for development.

+This has been tested fairly thoroughly on:

+* Ubuntu Server 15.04
-***This is only tested extensively on Xubuntu Core 15.04.***
+* Xubuntu Core 15.04

-I have tried it on Xubuntu Core 15.04 and Mint 17 (Cinnamon) where everything worked (except Erlang repo was down - again).
+* Mint 17 (Cinnamon)

-In theory it should work with most other Debian-based distros and maybe even others as long as they use the `aptitude` package manager, but YMMV.
+In theory it should work with most Debian-based distros.
+It may even work with others as long as they use the `aptitude` package manager, but YMMV.

 Start the ball rolling by copy/pasting this into a terminal window: